RESEARCH STARTER

 During the 1850s, Carson City's economy was primarily dependent on farming and ranching.
 With the discovery of gold and silver, the economy transitioned to mining and the city experienced rapid growth.
 Because of this quick growth, Carson City was elected the state capital in 1864.
 After the mines were tapped out and the economy slumped, the city returned to its roots as a regional commercial center serving ranchers and farmers, in addition to being the state seat of government.

 The government remains one of the largest employers in Carson City.
+Health care and manufacturing are other important employers in the city.
 The population and economy of Carson City continued to grow in the early twenty-first century, driven by the city's central location.
 This strategic location enables the provision of goods, transportation, and services, including health care, to all parts of the northwest corner of the state.

 Carson City also depends on tourism to drive its economy.
 While gambling was legalized in 1931, Reno, which is located thirty miles to the north, continues to attract the bulk of the gambling crowd.
 However, Carson City attracts its fair share of visitors looking to recapture a bit of the Wild West.
 Carson City, in conjunction with Virginia City, has also worked to reconstruct the historic Virginia and Truckee (V & T) Railroad, which once serviced Nevada's mining interests.
 The railway, which features original restored trains, runs between the two cities as well as between Virginia City and Gold Hill.